DanishSven/automatic_eda/assignment details.md

-# automatic_eda
-A web app that automatically runs basic exploratory data analysis for CSVs.

 Submission:
 You will submit a zip file containing your web application and a final report.
 You can find the structure template here: link (Links to an external site.)